dszakal/autodb/README.md

     This is not ORM.
 Just an active record pattern, it doesn't support joins on purpose.
-    One AutoRecord instance = one row in one database's one table One AutoDb instance <-> One SQL database
-    One Database, one Table two calls for Primary key -> use the same AutoDb instance and you will never have a duplicated AutoRecord instance
+    One AutoRecord instance = one row in one database's one table One AutoDb instance <-> One SQL database connection One Database, one Table two calls for Primary key -> use the same AutoDb instance and you will never have a duplicated AutoRecord instance
     Redis is an optional dependency for caching table describes (not tested yet) Also save(), row(), rowsArray() and newRow() are final for a reason